Difficulty: Easy, Asked in: Google, Amazon, Microsoft

-Key takeaway: This is an excellent interview problem to learn problem-solving using binary search.
-We apply binary search twice to improve the time complexity over a brute force approach.
+Key takeaway: An excellent problem to learn problem-solving using binary search.
+Here we apply binary search twice to improve the time complexity.

-Given an array of integers sorted in ascending order, write code to find the first and last position of a given target value.
+Given an array of integers sorted in ascending order, write a program to find the first and last position of a given target value.

 Input: A[] = [-1, 1, 2, 2, 2, 5, 6, 12, 12], target = 2